fabric-devkit/fabric-devkit.github.io/README.md

 # Overview

-`Fabric Devkit` is a collection of demonstrators and experimental projects created by Paul Sitoh and David Carrington (i.e. the principal maintainers) for the purpose of analysing the features and capabilities of Hyperledger Fabric.
+`Fabric DevKit` is a collection of demonstrators and experimental projects created by Paul Sitoh and David Carrington (i.e. the principal maintainers) for the purpose of analysing the features and capabilities of Hyperledger Fabric.

 ## What can I expect from the Fabric Devkit?

 Git clone the `Fabric Devkit` projects and use them to learn about the inner workings and use cases of Hyperledger Fabric.

 Wait, if you wanted to learn about Hyperledger Fabric, couldn't you just go to the [official Hyperledger Fabric document](https://hyperledger-fabric.readthedocs.io/en/release-1.4/blockchain.html)?

-Firstly, `Fabric Devkit` is not intended to replace the official Hyperledger Fabric documentation.
+Firstly, `Fabric DevKit` is not intended to replace the official Hyperledger Fabric documentation.
 It is to complement the official document or others materials.

 Secondly, `Fabric DevKit` projects are oragnised to satisfy learning objectives from the point of views of Platform (or DevOps or Site Reliability) Engineers, Application Developers and Product Owners (see definitions below) in bite-sized and fully functional demonstrators.
-It is not a one-size-fits-all demonstrator like the official [Build Your First Network demonstrator](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html).

 | Role | Description |
 | :--- | :--- |